blakegarretson/essentials/main.md

 ## Desktop Publishing

-- [Scribus](https://www.scribus.net/) is the best free desktop publishing solution out there; perfect for making flyers, invitations, banners, stationary, and even full books.
-When a casual user needs something more than Word, but can’t justify buying something like Adobe InDesign, Scribus is probably your best option.
+- [Affinity](https://www.affinity.studio) is not just a great image editor (see above), it is also probably the best free desktop publishing solution out there.
+It’s perfect for making flyers, invitations, banners, stationary, and even full books.
+When a casual user needs something more than Word, but can’t justify buying something like Adobe InDesign, Affinity is probably your best option.
+    - If you don’t like Affinity or would rather have an open source solution, [Scribus](https://www.scribus.net/) is the obvious alternative.

 ## Sheet Music & Chord Sheets